GoldbarGames/ONScripter-EN-Steam/README.md

 # Acknowledgements
 Essentially we are just porting the Steam-related code from [this PONscripter repository](https://github.com/sekaiproject/ponscripter-fork/commits/master)
-Special thanks to Daniel Oaks for pushing the Steam-specific code, and to Uncle Mion and Haeleth for previously maintaining ONScripter-EN
+Special thanks to Euan Kemp and Daniel Oaks for pushing the Steam-specific code, and to Uncle Mion and Haeleth for previously maintaining ONScripter-EN

 # Contact Information
 The author of ONScripter itself is Ogapee, who can be reached by email at the address ogapee@aqua.dti2.ne.jp